in his pajamas, Tony finished brushing his teeth, then slid into

 of Heaven were so vibrant and varied that Tony didn't

-even have descriptions for most of them.
+even have names or descriptions for most of them.
 He could only describe

 the colors in Heaven as looking like the music sounded.
 He knew